Reviewing Surge Components (SPRS) and Its Peers

 |2.50

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 37.67%.
-Given Surge Components’ peers higher possible upside, analysts clearly believe Surge Components has less favorable growth aspects than its peers.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 39.67%.
+Given Surge Components’ rivals higher probable upside, analysts plainly believe Surge Components has less favorable growth aspects than its rivals.

 Summary

-Surge Components beats its peers on 6 of the 10 factors compared.
+Surge Components beats its rivals on 6 of the 10 factors compared.

 Surge Components Company Profile